sebastian89n/code-learning-hub/java-libs/picocli/README.md

 `--call-type=ANYTHING --delay=1 --payload="{'text': 'value'}"`

-## Overview

 Picocli offers a wide range of features and annotations to simplify the process of building command-line applications.
-Some of the core concepts and features include:

 ### Annotations